 Lenses Box is a docker image which contains Lenses and a full installation of Kafka with all its relevant components.
 The image packs Landoop’s Stream Reactor Connector collection as well.
-It’s all pre-setup and the only requirement is having Docker installed.
-It contains Lenses, Kafka Broker, Schema Registry, Kafka Connect, 25+ Kafka Connectors with SQL support, CLI tools.
+It is all pre-setup and the only requirement is having Docker installed.
+It contains Lenses, Kafka Broker, Schema Registry, Kafka Connect, 25+ Kafka Connectors with SQL support and various CLI tools.

 Before you get started you will need to install Docker.
 Lenses Development Environment is a docker image that contains not only Lenses but all the relevant services that are pre-setup for your local development.

 This container will work even on a low memory 8GB RAM machine.
-It takes 30-45 seconds for the services to become available and a couple of minutes for Kafka Connect to load all the connectors.
+It takes about 30-45 seconds for the services to become available and a couple of minutes for Kafka Connect to load all available connectors.

 Step 1: Get Lenses Development Environment¶